 Hello there, readers!
 It’s been awhile!
 I hope you’re all doing well!

 As you can probably imagine, I am SUPER busy.
 I also don’t have a lot of money on me, so buying expensive spell materials isn’t something I can do (no matter how much I’d like to have these things.)
-I like a good wand or candle as much as the next witch, but if I’m running around on campus, I won’t have big tools on me, and I don’t think pulling out a wand on my campus would be socially acceptable.
+I like a good wand or candle as much as the next witch, but if I’m running around on campus, I won’t have big tools on me, and I don’t think pulling out a wand in the middle of the sidewalk would be socially acceptable.

 That’s where this tool comes in.
 No one needs expensive tools to practice powerful magick, and the best part is that this item is that you already carry it with you everyday.
-Ready to find out what it is are?
+Ready to find out what it is?
 Great!

 My #1 witchy tool is…